Why The United MileagePlus Explorer Card is a Keeper

 united_mileageplus_explorer_card

 Many airline credit cards are popular for churning.
-This means you sign up and get approved for the card, rack up the bonus miles after hitting the minimum spend threshold and cancel the card within a year.
-Then you’re free to apply those miles to that destination you’ve been saving up for.
+This means you sign up and get approved for the card, rack up the bonus miles after hitting the minimum spend threshold, and cancel the card within a year.
+Then you can apply those miles to that destination you’ve been saving up for.
 Since I find myself traveling between Chicago and the East Coast several times a year, I’ve held on to the United MileagePlus Explorer card as well as the Citi American AAdvantage Platinum to save on baggage fees and for the convenience of priority boarding (on super busy routes such as LGA to ORD, it assures overhead bin space).
 If there was only one credit card you wanted to pay an annual fee for, I wouldn’t recommend an airline-branded card since you’re married to that one airline if you want to reap the benefits.
 A credit card such as the Chase Sapphire Preferred or Reserve would be the better option since you have multiple airlines whose frequent flier programs you can utilize via transfer.
 But if you’re willing to pay for two cards and you live near a United hub (Chicago, D.C., Houston, Denver, San Francisco, Newark/NYC, and Los Angeles), the United MileagePlus Explorer credit card might be one of the most appealing airline-branded credit cards available.
-In addition to the benefits I outlined above, United offers exclusive mileage redemptions to cardmembers only.
+In addition to the benefits I outlined above, United offers exclusive mileage redemptions to card members only.

 UAExORD2CUN